CT075/celica-2024/README.md

 - [fireemblem8u](https://github.com/FireEmblemUniverse/fireemblem8u)
   decompilation symbols and headers by various contributors
 - BattleStatsWithAnimsOff by Tequila, with assets by Alusq
-- DangerZone, LToggle and HpBars by circleseverywhere
+- DangerZone, LToggle, ChapterNames and HpBars by circleseverywhere
 - `lyn`, libgbafe, text-process-classic and Expanded Modular Save by [stan](https://github.com/StanHash/)
 - Inline GenerateBestMovementScript by 7743